samyilin/dotfiles/vim/README.md

 3. Many modular setups try to pull all dependencies down at once, which is BAD.
-You don't know that the user uses all 200 languages you're configuring for, for example.
-What would be the best way to achieve this?
-Still thinking about this.
+You don't know that the user uses all 200 languages you're configuring for, for example, and it CAN lead to dependency hell and it will.